Carlos Valdovinos

-Carlos Valdovinos Valdovinos (born 19 December 1899−14 March 1966) is a Chilean politician and lawyer who served as bi-minister during Pedro Aguirre Cerda's government.
+Carlos Valdovinos Valdovinos (19 December 1899−14 March 1966) was a Chilean politician and lawyer who served as bi-minister during Pedro Aguirre Cerda's government.

 In his country, he is commonly known to have an avenue and a metro station with his name.
-In the other hand, Valdovinos was a transversal politician in his time, which is supported by the tributes he received from the then-marxist deputy Mario Palestro, from the Socialist Party, as well as from politicians linked to the Liberal Party and the Conservative Party.
+In the other hand, Valdovinos was a transversal politician in his time, which is supported by the tributes he received from the then-Marxist deputy Mario Palestro, from the Socialist Party, as well as from politicians linked to the Liberal Party and the Conservative Party.